fp-ts/core/docs/modules/Option.ts.md

 ## getOrNull

-Extracts the value out of the structure, if it exists.
-Otherwise returns `null`.
+Returns the value of the option if it is a `Some`, otherwise returns `null`.

 **Signature**